univention/univention-portal/docs/notifications/tech-design.md

 ### Backend state as in BackendNotifications

 The difference is that the `Store` does not "own" the whole state anymore.
-The backend state is now "owned" by the `notifications-api` and this adds one extra layer around the event handling.
+The backend state is now "owned" by the `notifications_api` and this adds one extra layer around the event handling.

 1. All changes are introduced by triggering an event (dispatch).
-2. The event handler on the `Store` does then "forward" the event to the `notifications-api` if the affected object is owned by the `notifications-api`.
+2. The event handler on the `Store` does then "forward" the event to the `notifications_api` if the affected object is owned by the `notifications_api`.
 Technically the event is forwarded via an HTTP request.
-3. The `notifications-api` then internally updates it's state.
+3. The `notifications_api` then internally updates it's state.
 And this does trigger internal events.
-4. The `notifications-api` does deliver this event to the event stream, so that all frontends of this user will receive the update event.
+4. The `notifications_api` does deliver this event to the event stream, so that all frontends of this user will receive the update event.
 5. The `Store` in the frontend receives the event out of the `EventSource` and now it mutates the state in the `Store`.